geoalgo/slurmpilot/README.md

 account: "AN_ACCOUNT"
 # optional, allow to avoid the need to specify the partition
 default_partition: "NAME_OF_PARTITION_TO_BE_USED_BY_DEFAULT"
+# optional (default to false), whether you should be prompted to use a login password for ssh
+prompt_for_login_password: true
+# optional (default to false), whether you should be prompted to use a login passphrase for ssh
+prompt_for_login_passphrase: false
 ```

 In addition, you can configure `~/slurmpilot/config/general.yaml` with the following: